apache/rocketmq-site/_posts/2017-02-10-four-methods-to-feed-name-server-address-list.md

     You may override `jmenv.tbsite.net` by this java option: `rocketmq.namesrv.domain`, You may also override `nsaddr` part by this java option: `rocketmq.namesrv.domain.subgroup`

-    This method is recommended because it gives you maximum flexibility -- you can dynamically add or remove name server node without necessity of rebooting your brokers and clients according to your name servers' system load.
+    If you are running Apache RocketMQ in production, this method is recommended because it gives you maximum flexibility -- you can dynamically add or remove name server nodes without necessity of rebooting your brokers and clients according to your name servers' system load.

 *  Priority